 Below is a list of some of the travel and specialty vaccines we offer.
 Click on the link provided to learn more about each disease, the vaccine and how it can be prevented.

 This easily transmitted but easily preventable disease is the most commonly contracted preventable disease, and is seen throughout African locations.
 Hepatitis A is spread most often through contaminated food and water, and sometimes through physical contact, and is common throughout developing countries, in rural areas.
 Symptoms to look out for are fever, jaundice, nausea, vomiting, tiredness, and loss of appetite.
 Vaccination against Hepatitis A is common and virtually eliminates any risk of the disease.
-For more information about Hepatitis A, please visit this page
+Learn more about Hepatitis A vaccination here.

 This serious viral illness is transmitted through blood products, contaminated medical instruments and unprotected sex.
 Adventure travellers, missionaries, Peace Corps volunteers and military personnel are most at risk for infection.
 Symptoms of Hepatitis B include a sudden fever, tiredness, loss of appetite, nausea, vomiting, stomach pain, dark urine, joint pain, and yellowing of the skin and eyes.
 Certain people may develop chronic, lifelong Hepatitis B, causing early death from liver disease and cancer.
 The Hepatitis B vaccine is generally given over 6 months, but can be given on an accelerated schedule of 21 days.
 For more information about Hepatitis B, please visit Hepatitis B page here.

 Cholera is a disease spread by drinking water or eating contaminated food.
 This disease is incredibly rare in industrialized countries, but occurs in developing countries such as Haiti, the Dominican Republic, along with parts of Asia and Africa.
 Symptoms of cholera are watery diarrhea, nausea and vomiting.
 If left untreated it may cause death due to dehydration, though treatment is simple and reduces mortality rate to less than 1%.
 For more information about Cholera, please visit this link